 The Delta Max is a lighter and more affordable solution than the Delta Pro, which is a fine choice for RV and outdoor enthusiasts.
 With a weight of 48 pounds, it’s much easier to handle in the wild and carry around the camping grounds than the Delta Pro.

 4. EcoFlow DELTA Pro

-It’s rare to find a high-powered station as portable and quiet as the DELTA Pro.
+Finding a high-powered station as portable and quiet as the DELTA Pro is rare.
 It offers an ample power supply storing plenty of electricity for heavy-duty appliances.

 The unit features an industry-leading output of 3600Wh.
 Pair it with a Smart Generator and extra batteries to reach 7200Wh.
 With the expandable battery pack, you can enjoy uninterrupted power and massive amounts of storage capacity.
 You can power anything from washers to refrigerators and everything in between.

 The DELTA Pro is one of the longest-lasting power stations.
 Leveraging the brand-new LFP battery, it offers 6,500 cycles, meaning you use the DELTA Pro for many years before it hits 50% of the original capacity.
 The battery management system delivers real-time temperature, current, and voltage analysis.